 1A large marine fish with a small barbel on the chin.

-Family Gadidae (the cod family): many genera and species, in particular the North Atlantic Gadus morhua, of great commercial importance as a food fish and as a source of cod liver oil.
+Family Gadidae (the cod family): many genera and species, in particular the North Atlantic Gadus morhua, of great importance as a food fish.
 The cod family also includes the haddock, ling, pollack, whiting, and other food fishes‘Place the salted codfish into a bowl, breaking it into large chunks.’

 - ‘The deer were gone, and the codfish that sustained the local economy was mostly salted for export.’